 Justice Department Still Asserting State Secrets Privilege in Extraordinary Rendition Suit

 In the Ninth U.S. Circuit Court of Appeals in San Francisco on Dec.
 15, U.S. Justice Department attorneys appealed a lower court ruling that the government could invoke the “state secrets” privilege only when citing specific evidence.
 The government reiterated its argument that because a lawsuit against Jeppesen Dataplan, Inc. by plaintiffs Binyam Mohamed, Abou Elkassim Britel, Ahmed Agiza, Mohamed Farag Ahmad Bashmilah and Bisher al-Rawi involved unspecified state secrets, the entire lawsuit should be thrown out.

 The five men have been seeking justice since May 2007, when the American Civil Liberties Union (ACLU) filed a lawsuit on their behalf against Jeppesen, a San Jose flight-planning company and subsidiary of Boeing Commercial Aviation Services, for assisting in the CIA’s rendition program, which included the plaintiffs’ forced disappearance and secret transfer to U.S.-run prisons or foreign intelligence agencies overseas, where they were interrogated under torture.
-The lawsuit charges that Jeppesen provided critical flight planning and logistical support services to the aircraft and crews used by the CIA to carry out their extraordinary rendition (see April 2008 Washington Report, p.
+The lawsuit charges that Jeppesen provided critical flight planning and logistical support services to the aircraft and crews used by the CIA to carry out their extraordinary rendition (see April 2008 Washington Report on Middle East Affairs, p.
 50).